fluent/fluent-bit-website-hugo/content/_index.md

   heading: |
    An End to End
    Observability Pipeline
-  tag: "Deployed Over One Billion Times"
+  tag: "Deployed Over Three Billion Times"
   subHeading: |
    Fluent Bit is a super fast, lightweight, and highly scalable logging and metrics processor and forwarder.
 It is the preferred choice for cloud and containerized environments.
   btnText: TRY NOW